Award nominations to recognise Arts in Corrections leaders

 Do you want to see leaders working in Arts in Corrections recognised for their work in using the arts as a tool to support the rehabilitation of offenders or their reintegration into the community?
 This year’s Te Putanga Toi Arts Access Awards, presented by Arts Access Aotearoa, have two awards: one recognises Arts in Corrections leaders who exemplify the qualities of Māui and the second recognises the use of tikanga and the arts to encourage a strong cultural identity and pro-social living.

-Nominations to this year’s Te Putanga Toi Arts Access Awards close at 5pm on Monday 20 May 2019.
-The Awards ceremony will be held in Parliament on Wednesday 11 September 2019.
+Nominations to this year’s Te Putanga Toi Arts Access Awards close at 5pm on Friday 29 May 2020.

 The two Arts in Corrections awards are:

-- Arts Access Corrections Māui Tikitiki a Taranga Award, recognising an individual who works for Corrections and demonstrates the qualities of Māui (innovation, creativity and leadership) and provides arts programmes in a New Zealand prison that reflect cultural inclusion and diversity.
-These programmes support and encourage a pathway into rehabilitation and reintegration.
+- Arts Access Corrections Māui Tikitiki a Taranga Award, recognising an individual who works or volunteers for Corrections, demonstrates the qualities of Māui (innovation, creativity and leadership) and provides arts programmes in a New Zealand prison that reflect cultural inclusion and diversity.
+These programmes support and encourage pathways into rehabilitation and reintegration.

-- Arts Access Corrections Whai Tikanga Award, recognising the outstanding contribution of a community group, organisation, initiative or individual working in a prison (e.g. Te Tirohanga or Te Mane Wahine) or Community Probation setting, and using tikanga and the arts to encourage a strong cultural identity and support pro-social living. .
+- Arts Access Corrections Whai Tikanga Award, recognising the outstanding contribution of a community group, organisation or individual working in a prison (e.g. Te Tirohanga or Te Mane Wahine) or Community Corrections setting, and using tikanga and the arts to encourage a strong cultural identity and support pro-social living.

 Arts Access Aotearoa receives funding from the Department of Corrections to provide an Arts in Corrections Advisory Service.